uf0o/nastia-antidisasm-antideb/README.md

 # nastia antidisasm/antidebug techniques

-## nastia_antideb - A portable x64 universal antidebugger
+## nastia_antideb - A portable windows x64 universal antidebugger

 What it does:
 - Enable the Trap Flag for x64 processes